Meeting of Juvenile Mobile Units held

 PESHAWAR: A meeting of the Special Juvenile Mobile Units was held here on Friday to discuss the steps taken by the police to ensure basic rights to juveniles at police stations.

-The meeting was chaired by SSP Operations Yasir Afridi while former acting IGP Syed Akhtar Ali Shah addressed the participants as special guest.
-SSP Coordination Waseem Khalil, divisional SPs and DSPs participated in the meeting.
-The cops were directed to ensure all the fundamental rights to juveniles in police related issues, during custody or when they approach police for any help.
+The meeting was chaired by SSP Operations Yasir Afridi while former acting IGP Syed Akhtar Ali Shah addressed the participants as a special guest.